- This course meets the International Register of Certificated Auditors Criteria, PR328 Course Specification

 - The fundamental concepts and the seven quality management principles (see ISO 9000) namely customer focus, leadership, engagement of people, process approach, improvement, evidence-based decision making and relationship management.

-CQI & IRCA Reg.
+CQI and IRCA Reg.
 Lead Auditor / Auditor and approved Lead Tutors / Tutors who are highly qualified and professional graduates, experience in the field of QA, Environmental, OHS and familiar with the local environment.